vmeta777/tlgame/_articles/Timeline Artist Shiro.md

 Shiro's talent for representing the unique qualities not only of the original image inspiration but also the person or poster represented in each "Oh, I See" commission betrays that sincere capacity for conveying emotion and distinct personalities in a resonant, consistent style.

-Shiro was also commissioned to create a series of "Oh, I See" style Hat cards for Timeline, the first of which (the "MOG HAT") can be seen below.
+Shiro was also commissioned to create a series of "Oh, I See" style Hat cards for Timeline, the first of which can be seen below.
 ![](https://dl.openseauserdata.com/cache/originImage/files/6a6ed730db6b5a013700d3b73d0577b5.png)

 In addition to her "Oh, I See" collection, Shiro has created original 1/1 artworks such as this piece titled "# Heaven’s gate ✧ 天浮橋", and custom commissions (also seen below) which showcase her artistic and image-editing capacities.